Tom Felton: Early life

 Thomas Andrew Felton was born on 22 September 1987 in Epsom, Surrey, the youngest of four sons born to Peter Felton and Sharon Anstey.
+Felton was raised an Anglican.
 His parents divorced when he was a teenager.
 His maternal grandfather is geophysicist Nigel Anstey.
-Felton was educated West Horsley's Cranmore School until age 13, after which time he attended the Howard of Effingham School for his secondary education.
-Felton developed an interest in singing during his childhood and subsequently joined school choirs; he was offered a place in the Guildford Cathedral Choir.
+Felton was educated at West Horsley's Cranmore School until age 13, and then attended the Howard of Effingham School for secondary education.
+His schedules were arranged so that he could attend school while filming the early Harry Potter films.
+Although the first film was successful and earned him positive reviews for his performance, his fame and playing an antagonist subjected him to name-calling at school.
+He said, "But I was walking around with dyed hair and played an evil wizard.
+It wasn’t cool."
+Felton developed an interest in singing during his childhood and joined school choirs; he was offered a place in the Guildford Cathedral Choir.